 Cataracts — and cataract surgery — are concerns that either you or a loved one are likely to consider at some point.
 Cataracts affect 25 million Americans, and that number grows every year.
 At Sambursky Eye & Esthetics, we provide expert cataract surgery with great outcomes; after over 35,000 completed cataract surgeries, our experienced cataract surgery team knows how to help.
 But for many, eye surgery of any kind can be a distressing option.
 Is there any other way to deal with cataracts besides surgery?

 Unfortunately, there’s no way to get rid of cataracts without cataract surgery.
 Some ophthalmologists are exploring alternatives, but at this time, only cataract surgery can cure your cataracts.
-The good news is, this quick and easy procedure — which involves replacing your eye’s natural lens with an artificial one — not only rids you of cataracts but ensures that you can never get them again.
+The good news is, that this quick and easy procedure — which involves replacing your eye’s natural lens with an artificial one — not only rids you of cataracts but ensures that you can never get them again.

 What Are Cataracts?

 Cataracts are the clouding or blurring of your eye’s natural lens.
 Your lens is the flexible, clear tissue behind your pupil.
-Along with the cornea, the lens focuses light into your eyes.
+Along with the cornea, the lens focuses light on your eyes.
 While the cornea does most of the work, the lens is responsible for the fine-tuned focusing that allows for clear vision.

 Cataracts can have a number of causes, but the most common is natural aging.
 Over time, the microscopic components of your natural lenses can become less flexible and clump together.
 No matter the cause of your cataracts, the results are the same: these clumps in your lens can lead to blurry or cloudy vision.